BUENOS AIRES, July 26 France has asked the U.S.

 in a case that may end up before the U.S. Supreme Court, if the

-court accepts Argentina's petition to hear it.
+court accepts Argentina's petition to hear the case.

 "The French government has filed an amicus brief in support